Appeals

 - After successfully obtaining a motion to dismiss federal antitrust claims on behalf of a technology company specializing in electrical systems in federal district court, KBS successfully briefed and argued the appeal before the Federal Circuit.

-- After successfully obtaining a motion to dismiss federal antitrust claims on behalf of a union in federal district court, KBS successfully briefed and argued the appeal before the Ninth Circuit in a case involving application of the Noerr Pennington doctrine.
+- After successfully obtaining a motion to dismiss federal antitrust claims on behalf of a union in federal district court, KBS successfully briefed and argued the appeal before the Ninth Circuit in a case involving the application of the Noerr Pennington doctrine.

 - Prior to joining KBS, Mr. Kesselman was part of the team that represented a U.S.-based company against a large multinational conglomerate in a business interference lawsuit involving military procurement contracts in the Republic of Korea.
 Mr. Kesselman was the primary author of the briefs at the California Supreme Court that resulted in the landmark decision in Korea Supply Co. v.
 Lockheed Martin Co., 29 Cal.
 4th 1134 (2003).